Tierra Ignaciana

 Where to stay

 Stay in Azpeitia itself for proximity to the Sanctuary, or in Loiola (the neighborhood adjacent to the sanctuary complex).
 The **Hotel Loiola** (a 19th-century building adjacent to the sanctuary) is the destination address (verify currency).
-The **Casa de Espiritualidad de Loyola** within the sanctuary complex offers retreat accommodation (single rooms, half-board, run by the Jesuits) — book through the Sanctuary website months in advance for the summer pilgrimage season.
+The **Casa de Espiritualidad de Loyola** within the sanctuary complex offers retreat accommodation, single rooms with half-board, run by the Jesuits; reserve through the Sanctuary website months in advance for the summer pilgrimage season.
 The **Hotel Arrupe** in Azpeitia town centre and the **Pensión Vista Alegre** carry the mid-range.
-For Camino Ignaciano walkers, the dedicated pilgrim hostels (albergues) along the first 4 stages — at Loyola, Zumárraga, Aránzazu, and Araia — are the canonical accommodation, around €15-25 per night with a pilgrim credential.
-For a more atmospheric base, the rural casa-rural network across the Urola valley offers traditional Basque farmhouse stays.
+For Camino Ignaciano walkers, the dedicated pilgrim hostels (albergues) along the first 4 stages, at Loyola, Zumárraga, Aránzazu and Araia, are the canonical accommodation, around €15-25 per night with a pilgrim credential.
+And for atmosphere, the casa-rural network across the Urola valley offers traditional Basque farmhouse stays.

 What to eat

-Basque inland food is one of Europe's most respected regional cuisines — pintxos (the Basque tapas tradition) in the bars, **bacalao al pil-pil** (cod in garlic and olive-oil emulsion), **txuleta** (the bone-in steak from Pyrenean Rubia Gallega cattle), and the **idiazabal** smoked sheep's-milk cheese from the Urola valley.
+Basque inland food is one of Europe's most respected regional cuisines: pintxos (the Basque tapas tradition) in the bars, **bacalao al pil-pil** (cod in garlic and olive-oil emulsion), **txuleta** (the bone-in steak from Pyrenean Rubia Gallega cattle), and the **idiazabal** smoked sheep's-milk cheese from the Urola valley.
 Restaurant addresses in Azpeitia: **Asador Basagoiti** for the txuleta (verify currency); **Kiruri** restaurant adjacent to the Sanctuary for a more formal Basque kitchen; the cluster of pintxos bars along Goiko Kale carries the everyday social trade.
-The Idiazabal cheese can be bought direct from the producing shepherds in the Urola valley villages (Zumárraga, Urretxu); the cooperative shops in Azpeitia sell the certified version. **Sagardotegi** (cider houses) in the surrounding villages (the most famous are around Astigarraga 30 km north) are the seasonal January-April cider-tapping experience — book ahead.
+The Idiazabal cheese can be bought direct from the producing shepherds in the Urola valley villages (Zumárraga, Urretxu), and the cooperative shops in Azpeitia sell the certified version. **Sagardotegi** (cider houses) in the surrounding villages, the most famous around Astigarraga 30 km north, are the seasonal January-April cider-tapping experience; reserve a table.

 What to do

-Visit the **Sanctuary of Loyola** — the Churrigueresque basilica with its central dome and the original family tower house (Santa Casa) preserved at the heart of the complex.
-The guided tour covers the Baroque sanctuary, the saint's birthplace room, and the Plácido Zuloaga damascened metalwork altar (1900).
-Walk a section of the **Camino Ignaciano** — even one day from Loyola to Zumárraga (Stage 1, 17 km) gives the sense of the pilgrimage.
-Visit the **Basque Railway Museum** at the old Urola station — one of Europe's best railway collections, including a seasonal steam train Azpeitia-Lasao.
-The **Santuario de Aránzazu** (40 km south, in the Oñati mountains) is the Franciscan pilgrimage anchor — Sáenz de Oíza's modernist basilica (1955) is one of the most significant 20th-century religious buildings in Spain.
+Visit the **Sanctuary of Loyola**: the Churrigueresque basilica with its central dome, and the original family tower house (Santa Casa) preserved at the heart of the complex.
+The guided tour takes in the Baroque sanctuary and the saint's birthplace room, plus the Plácido Zuloaga damascened metalwork altar (1900).
+Then put boots on.
+Even one day on the **Camino Ignaciano**, Loyola to Zumárraga (Stage 1, 17 km), gives the sense of the pilgrimage.
+The **Basque Railway Museum** at the old Urola station holds one of Europe's best railway collections, including a seasonal steam train Azpeitia-Lasao.
+The **Santuario de Aránzazu** (40 km south, in the Oñati mountains) is the Franciscan pilgrimage anchor; Sáenz de Oíza's modernist basilica (1955) is one of the most significant 20th-century religious buildings in Spain.
 The Ignatian Interpretation Centre at the old Azpeitia hospital tells the story of Ignatius's 1535 return to the village.

 Respect

 The Sanctuary of Loyola is an active Jesuit religious site, not a museum.
 Modest dress (covered shoulders, no shorts) is expected throughout the complex; absolute silence in the basilica during services; no photography inside the sanctuary during Mass.
-The Camino Ignaciano is a pilgrimage route with its own etiquette — walkers acquire a pilgrim credential (the Credencial del Peregrino) at Loyola, get it stamped at each stage, and behave as pilgrims rather than as casual hikers.
-The Basque country is fiercely proud of euskara; Azpeitia is one of its strongholds.
-Try a few words of Basque (kaixo for hello, eskerrik asko for thank you) — older speakers especially appreciate the effort.
+The Camino Ignaciano has its own etiquette.
+Walkers acquire a pilgrim credential (the Credencial del Peregrino) at Loyola and get it stamped at each stage; the expectation is pilgrim behaviour, not casual hiking.
+The Basque country is fiercely proud of euskara, and Azpeitia is one of its strongholds.
+Try a few words of Basque (kaixo for hello, eskerrik asko for thank you); older speakers especially appreciate the effort.
 The Basque rural communities have a strong tradition of cooperatives and farmer associations; do not interpret quiet reserve as unfriendliness.
-Avoid political topics about Basque independence with strangers — local opinions are real and contested.
+And avoid political topics about Basque independence with strangers.
+Local opinions are real and contested.

 Practical notes